KaungthuKhant/KaungthuKhant/README.md

 :wave: *Hello World*

-My name is Kaung Thu Khant and I am a junior majoring in Computer Science and Cybersecurity with Engineering Physics minor in college
+My name is Kaung Thu Khant and I am a senior in college double majoring in Computer Science and Cybersecurity.

 :technologist: **Work Experience**